breadlysm/peco-assistant/readme.md

 INFLUX_PASS = {influx passwprd}
 INFLUX_DBNAME = peco

 #intervals in hours.
 How often should it collect data.
+Peco updates 1x per day, lower than 24 hours is not advised.
 SCRAPE_INTERVAL = 24
 SCRAPE_FAIL_INTERVAL = 1

 ```

 ## Disclaimer
 Use at your own discretion.
 This app is not in any way associated or authroized by Peco or Exelon.
-It was created to automatically access the usage data in your account which does appear to be allowed in their terms of service.
-Even with that, I am not responsible for any problematic outcomes you maye experience by using this.
-Excelon terms of service https://www.exeloncorp.com/terms-and-conditions
+It was created to automatically access the usage data in your account.
+Their terms do limit access by robots,spiders etc. from automatic collection of information however this is data I could easily grab by myself everyday and it is not doing anything abusive.
+It accesses 3 pages and then hits a JSON API once per day.
+Nevertheless, this is against their terms and I am not responsible for any problematic outcomes you may experience by using this.
+See their terms here https://www.exeloncorp.com/terms-and-conditions